Postpartum Anxiety at Night: Why It Happens and What Helps

 5. Nights Can Feel Deeply Isolating

 Even if you have support during the day, nighttime often feels lonelier.
 The world is quiet.
 Friends are asleep.
 Social media slows down.
-And if you’re awake with a baby, it can feel like you’re the only one struggling while everyone else rests.
+If you’re awake with a baby, it can feel like you’re the only one struggling while everyone else rests.
 That sense of isolation can amplify anxiety, even when you logically know you’re not alone.

 When Nighttime Anxiety Feels Especially Intense